seantarogers/AuditingIssue/README.md

   `<AuditConfig QueueName="audit" />`

 However, it seems that adding auditing to an endpoint that publishes events is causing a recursive subscription.
-Such that the endpoint ends up subscribing to its own events.
+Such that the endpoint is subscribing to its own events.
 This is resulting in the following error (and events being added to the publishers error queue):

 ```cs